kragniz/dota-notifier/README.md

 Run

-    sudo python setup.py install
+    $ python setup.py install

-to install for all users.
+as root to install for all users.

 Run